-This chicken teriyaki recipe is a delicious healthy version of the popular Japanese dish.
-With no added sugar or starch, this easy, gluten free chicken dinner is a guilt-free treat!
-It’s gluten free, paleo, low carb, and Whole30 compliant, so dig in and enjoy it!
+This Chicken Teriyaki is a delicious healthy version of the popular Japanese dish.
+With no added sugar or starch, this easy chicken dinner is a guilt-free treat!
+It’s gluten-free, paleo, low-carb, and Whole30 compliant, so dig in and enjoy!

 Healthy Asian Paleo Recipes